Red yeast rice: Culinary

 Red yeast rice is used to color a wide variety of food products, including fermented tofu, red rice vinegar, char siu, Peking duck, and Chinese pastries that require red food coloring.

-In China, documentation dates back to at least the first century AD.
+In China, documentation dates back to at least the first century CE.
 It is also traditionally used in the production of several types of Chinese huangjiu (Shaoxing jiu), and Japanese sake (akaisake), imparting a reddish color to these wines.
 It was called a "koji" in Japanese, meaning "grain or bean overgrown with a mold culture".